From Day For Night (1973) to Seven Samurai (1954), here are 10 favorite Steven Spielberg movies.

 Call him the Imagination Magician.
 Or the King of the Action-Adventure.
 Whichever moniker, one fact remains: few directors tap into the modern cultural zeitgeist like Steven Spielberg.
 He was one of the hottest New Hollywood directors to enter the scene in the 1970s.
 Spielberg’s movies have captured our heart, soul, and sometimes even our body.
 (Cue the super-fan glued to his couch enjoying an all-day binge-watch.)

 Aside from being the most commercially successful director in all of moviedom (i.e., the most lucrative), Spielberg’s 40+ year career has always stood for quality.
 He’s won three Oscars – Best Director and Best Picture for 1993’s Schindler’s List, and Best Director for 1998’s Saving Private Ryan.
 He’s directed blockbusters like Jaws (1975), E.T.
 The Extra-Terrestrial (1982), and the Indiana Jones franchise (1981-2008).
 So, what movies helped make Spielberg into the amazing storyteller that he is?
-Let’s check out some of Spielberg’s favorite films.
+Like many filmmakers, he’s a lover of 1962’s Lawrence of Arabia, a film that has been cited as a main inspiration for him to start making movies.
+Meanwhile, here are 10 other Spielberg’s favorite films.

 1. Dumbo (1941)